 - Two letters of recommendation

-The curatorial internship with the American Museum of Ceramic Art, Pomona, CA, is designed to give an overview of the skills and responsibilities required to organize, install, and present an art exhibition for a professional museum setting.
+The curatorial internship with the American Museum of Ceramic Art is designed to give an overview of the skills and responsibilities required to organize, install, and present an art exhibition for a professional museum setting.
+The experience will also include exposure to AMOCA’s non-profit structure and to the museum’s permanent collection, as well as hands-on training in all aspects of the everyday maintenance and monitoring of a museum.

 - Under the direction of AMOCA’s Associate Curator, the intern will be directly involved in all aspects of mounting, maintaining, and dismantling an exhibition.

-- Exhibition Record Keeping: Maintaining master calendar, exhibition notebook, marketing materials, publishing, incoming loans, contracts, exhibition related events, and presentations.
+- Exhibition Record Keeping: maintenance of master calendar, exhibition notebooks, marketing materials, publishing, incoming loans, contracts, exhibition-related events, and presentations.

 - Research and Documentation: preparation of artist biographies, images, audio-visual, and writing of interpretive exhibition didactics.

-- Exhibition Design and Installation: development and floor plan design using up-to-date design programs such as Sketch-up, learn proper AAM art handling methods, art placement, knowledge of exhibition furniture and current installation methods and standards.
+- Exhibition Design and Installation: development and floor plan design using programs such as Sketch-Up, learn proper AAM art handling methods, art placement, knowledge of exhibition furniture and current installation methods and standards.

 - As an assignment designed to give the intern a start-to-finish responsibility and a feeling of accomplishment, the intern will take charge of data input, printing and mounting wall text and labels.

-- Understanding museum collection policies will include an orientation on object accession, numbering and tagging items, photography, and condition reports – all information that is entered into the museum’s database.
-Attendance at one board meeting will be arranged so as to understand the museum’s infrastructure and strategies.
-To gain a sense of AMOCA’s role in the community, the intern will have an opportunity to visit some of the approximately twenty Pomona Art Colony venues, and others in the surrounding area.
-Other miscellaneous topics will include familiarization with museum terminology, how to properly present oneself in a museum setting, and how to interface with other institutions for the purpose of networking
+- The intern will gain an understanding of museum collection policies through an orientation on object accession, numbering and tagging items, photography, and condition reports – all information that is entered into the museum’s database.
+He or she will attend one meeting of the Board of Directors as a mean of gaining an understanding of the museum’s infrastructure and strategies.
+To achieve a sense of AMOCA’s role in the community, the intern will have an opportunity to visit some of the approximately twenty Pomona Art Colony venues, and others in the surrounding area.
+Other miscellaneous topics will include familiarization with museum terminology, how to properly present oneself in a museum setting, and how to interface with other institutions for the purpose of networking.

-The Education Internship with the American Museum of Ceramic Art, Pomona, CA, is designed to provide an overview of the skills and responsibilities required to develop educational programs and activities to enhance visitor enjoyment and understanding.
+The Education Internship with the American Museum of Ceramic Art is designed to provide an overview of the skills and responsibilities required to develop educational programs and activities to enhance visitor enjoyment and understanding.
 The intern will assist in developing resources for public schools, colleges and other visitors, making use of wall text, brochures, interactive experiences, lectures, tours, and hands-on workshops.
-In order to ensure that the educational programs are on par with current educational standards, the intern will be introduced to the California State Department of Education’s Content Standards.
+In order to ensure that the educational programs are on par with current educational standards, the intern will be introduced to the Common Core for Visual and Media Arts.

 - Under the direction of AMOCA’s Education Manager, the intern will be directly involved in all aspects of researching, documenting, and preparing age-appropriate educational material.